Posts Tagged ‘change’

 A. is moving.
 And though I’ve known ever since she initially told me about the move that I’ll be moving with her, it’s still stressing me out.
 I know it doesn’t quite make sense, but even that tiny change is rather unsettling to me.
 The last few sessions the pile of moving boxes in the narrow hallway has grown, and something about it really gets to me.
 I guess it creates something of a dent in the constant that I want therapy to be.

 Adult Me knows that going to a new place won’t really change the therapy or my relationship with A., and that in a few sessions’ time at the new place, it will be absolutely fine.
-And yet Little Sissi is reacting to this change as were it the onset of the apocalypse.
+And yet Little S is reacting to this change as were it the onset of the apocalypse.

 And I wonder why.